Paul Emerson, CPDT-KA

 He is a Professional Member of the Association of Pet Dog Trainers, former President of the Bernese Mountain Dog Club of Nashoba Valley (covering the New England states), past Rescue Chair of the BMDCNV, and former (and very first) Draft Work Chairman for the Bernese Mountain Dog Club of America.
 Paul is currently the Training Resource Chair for the BMDCNV and a long-time Bernese Mountain Dog Club of America Draft Judge.
 Paul is an American Kennel Club Canine Good Citizen evaluator and a member of Truly Dog Friendly, a national organization promoting non-violent, dog friendly training methods.

 Paul shares his teaching duties between his business, Family Dog Training based in Hudson, Massachusetts, and private training and behavior consultations in the New England region.
-He also teaches at the MSPCA shelter at Nevins Farm in Methuen, Massachusetts.

 “I feel that professional trainers have an obligation to establish relationships with their local shelters and humane societies.
 Making shelter dogs more adoptable and helping them succeed in their new homes is critical work to the welfare of these dogs and their families.”

 has always been passionate about animals.
 So much so that she earned a Bachelors of Science in Animal Science from University of Massachusetts in 1997.
 Bridget began training dogs professionally when she joined the staff at Gemini Dog Training in 2001.
 After completing the required hours (300) of apprenticeship and teaching, she tested and earned her certification as a professional dog trainer (CPDT-KA) in 2007.
 In the fall of 2008, she co-founded Family Dog Training with Paul Emerson.